containers/buildah/docs/tutorials/01-intro.md

 Later when you want to create a new container or containers from this image, you simply need need to do `buildah from fedora-bashecho`.
 This will create a new containers based on this image for you.

-Now that you have the new image you can remove the scratch container called working-container:
+Now that you have the new image you can remove the scratch container called working-container-22830411075835428:

     # buildah rm $newcontainer

 or

-    # buildah rm working-container
+    # buildah rm working-container-22830411075835428

 ## OCI images built using Buildah are portable